International: February 1 for Fall, August 15 for Spring

 The admissions process is ongoing.
-Most applicants will be informed by May; others as will be informed as soon as a decision is made by their faculty advisor and contacted by the department for official admissions.
+Applicants will be informed as soon as a decision is made by their faculty advisor to process their admission.
+Once admission is processed, the applicant will be contacted by the department for official admission.
 The earlier an application is received and a faculty member agrees to work with an applicant, the sooner an admissions decision will be made.

 International students should apply early and contact faculty members about admissions as soon as they are interested in the program.